Individual Faculty Research Interests

 Fred Walter has eclectic interests in galactic astronomy.
 His main interests are in star formation in the Galaxy, stellar coronae and chromospheres, and compact objects.
 The overarching theme to his present research is the astrophysics of accretion, from star formation (T Tauri stars), to white dwarfs (polars and novae).
 He is a multiwavelength observer, working in X-rays (Chandra and XMM), UV (FUSE), optical (HST; SMARTS) and the near-IR (IRTF).
 Current projects include: Accretion and activity in the T Tauri stars S CrA and RU Lupi, The eruptive pre-main sequence stars (EXORs) V1118 Ori and V1647 Ori, Spectrophotometry of recent novae, including YY Dor and N LMC 2005, Coronal structure in rapidly rotating stars: XY UMa and V471 Tau, Star formation in OB associations, concentrating on the low mass stars and brown dwarfs in the Orion OB1 association, properties of isolated neutron stars, activity cycles in magnetic cataclysmic variables (POLARS) (image credit: Stella Kafka/CTIO)

 Mike Zingale is interested in computational and nuclear astrophysics, in particular the development of computational methods appropriate to modeling Type Ia supernovae, Type I X-ray bursts, and Classical novae.
 Type Ia supernovae are the largest thermonuclear explosions in the Universe.
 The physical processes leading up to the explosion involve a wide range of length and timescales, making these events extremely challenging to simulate.
-Working with colleagues at LBL, Zingale has developed a low Mach number hydrodynamic code, Maestro, appropriate to the conditions in these explosions.
+Working with colleagues at LBL, Zingale has developed a low Mach number hydrodynamic code, Maestro and compressible radiation hydrodynamics code, Castro.
+Together these codes can model both the subsonic and explosive phases that arise in these system.
 Maestro filters soundwaves from the system, allowing for the efficient simulation of long timescale processes, such as astrophysical convection.
 This method was recently used to model the final hours of 'smoldering' preceding the explosion of a Type Ia supernovae.
 This type of calculation is critical to determining the distribution of the initial flames for the subsequent explosion.
-Current applications include the convection in sub-Chandra models of SNe Ia and X-ray bursts.
-Maestro is freely available for use.
+Castro is the main code for our merging white dwarf and X-ray burst studies.
+Both codes are freely available for use.

 Together with other members of the nuclear astrophysics group, Zingale is also interested in verification and validation of astrophysical hydrodynamics and radiation hydrodynamics codes.